-If a Shareholder at any time holds less than the Minimum Holding (or its equivalent in other currencies), the Directors, in consultation with the AIFM, may at their discretion compulsorily redeem such Shareholder's entire holding of Shares.
-Similarly, should a Shareholder request a partial redemption of Shares such that its overall holding of Shares would fall below the Minimum Holding, the Directors, in consultation with the AIFM, may at their discretion consider such Redemption Request to be a request for a full redemption of the Shareholder's entire holding of Shares.
+If a Shareholder at any time holds less than EUR 100,000 (or its equivalent in other currencies), the Directors, in consultation with the AIFM, may at their discretion compulsorily redeem such Shareholder's entire holding of Shares.
+Similarly, should a Shareholder request a partial redemption of Shares such that its overall holding of Shares would fall below the Minimum Holding, the Directors, in consultation with the AIFM, may at their discretion consider such redemption request to be a request for a full redemption of the Shareholder's entire holding of Shares.